-In the next few years, competitive gaming will become a multi-billion dollar industry, and it could even come to the 2024 Paris Olympics.
+Competitive gaming will become a multi-billion dollar industry, and it could even be part of the Olympics one day.
 But what are Esports, and why are people watching gaming tournaments instead of football games?

 Esports Can Be Any Form of Competitive Gaming